At The Mulberry Bush Organisation, we are committed to protecting and respecting your privacy.

 Any questions regarding this Policy and our privacy practices should be sent by email to email@example.com or by writing to The Mulberry Bush Organisation, Standlake, Oxon, OX29 7RW.
 Alternatively, you can telephone 01865 300202.
 You can also contact the Information Commissioners Office if you believe we have breached your privacy and you wish to report a concern.

 Who are we?

-We are The Mulberry Bush Organisation, a registered charity (no. 309565).
+We are The Mulberry Bush Organisation, a charity registered in England (no. 309565).
 The registered address is Standlake, Oxon, OX29 7RW.
 The Mulberry Bush Organisation comprises of The Mulberry Bush School and its trading subsidiaries.

 How do we collect information from you?